Call Quick Call

 Rome Fun Facts: The Pantheon

-The Pantheon is one of Rome’s most iconic monuments, perhaps second only to the Colosseum.
+The Pantheon is one of Rome’s most iconic monuments, perhaps second only to the Colosseum in its grandeur and fame.

-As with so many structures from antiquity, the Pantheon’s use has evolved from pagan to Christian and beyond.
-It is one of the best-preserved buildings in Rome from ancient times, thanks to being converted to a church in 608.
+As we find with so many structures from antiquity, the Pantheon’s pagan origins evolved into Christian appropriation and use over the ages.
+It is this evolution that deserves the credit for the Pantheon being one of the best-preserved buildings in Rome from ancient times; it was converted to a Catholic church in 608 and has been maintained as a place of worship ever since.

-• The Latin inscription on the pediment of the Pantheon says “Marcus Agrippa built this” but… he actually didn’t!
-The Pantheon we admire today was built by the Emperor Hadrian, who had the prominent inscription placed in homage to Agrippa.
-The first Pantheon, built by Agrippa a couple centuries prior, burned to the ground.
+• The Latin inscription on the pediment says “Marcus Agrippa built this” but… he didn’t!
+The Pantheon we admire today was built by the Emperor Hadrian, who had the inscription placed on the pediment in homage to Agrippa.
+The first Pantheon, built by Agrippa a couple of centuries prior, burned to the ground.

-• Not only did Agrippa’s original Pantheon burn to the ground, so did the second one!
-The Pantheon still standing is number three.
+• Not only did Agrippa’s original Pantheon burn to the ground, but so also did the second one!
+The Pantheon standing today is number three.
 Third time’s a charm, right?

-• The Pantheon is a bona fied Catholic church and its name is the basilica di Santa Maria ad Martyres (St. Mary and Martyrs).
+• The Pantheon is a bona fide Catholic church and its name is the Basilica di Santa Maria ad Martyres (St. Mary and Martyrs).

 • The columns on the portico came from Egypt and weigh 60 tons EACH.
 Imagine that on your front porch!